Collinul/home-task-management/README.md

 ### To Install as PWA:
 1. Visit the app in your mobile browser
 2. Look for "Add to Home Screen" option
-3. Tap to install - it will appear as "TaskLove" on your home screen!
+3. Tap to install - it will appear as "Checklist" on your home screen!

 ## 📱 How to Use